svgdotjs/svg.js/README.md

 `setter`__`returns`: `itself`__

 ### height()
-Set only height of an element:
+Set the height of an element:

 ```javascript
 rect.height(325)